Local housing allowance

 One bedroom is allowed for each of the following:

-- A married couple or an unmarried couple who live together as husband and wife.
+- a married couple or an unmarried couple who live together as husband and wife

-- Someone who is 16 or over.
+- someone who is 16 or over

-- Two children of the same sex.
+- two children of the same sex

-- Two children who are younger than 10.
+- two children younger than 10

-- A Child (a child is someone under 16)
+- a child (someone under 16)

-Room for a carer–
+Room for a carer

 If you or your partner has a need for overnight care, and this is provided by a non-resident carer, the bedroom used can be included when calculating your LHA rate (subject to the maximum 4 bed rate).

-Changes to the size criteria from 1st April 2017
+Changes to the size criteria from 1 April 2017

 Consideration can now be given for an extra bedroom for Housing Benefit purposes under the following criteria: